UCL/TDMS/doc/developers.md

 ### Compiling and debugging

 - By default, build testing is turned off.
 You can turn it on with `-DBUILD_TESTING=ON`.
 - Also by default, debug printout is off.
-Turn on with `-DCMAKE_BUILD_TYPE=Test` or manually at some specific place in the code with:
+Turn on with `-DCMAKE_BUILD_TYPE=Debug` or manually at some specific place in the code with:
 ```{.cpp}
 spdlog::set_level(spdlog::level::debug);